sagemath/trac_to_gh/Issue 9750.md

 CC:  @JohnCremona

 Earlier versions of PARI assumed something stronger than GRH (in Sage, this is referred to as GRH++).
-As of PARI 2.4.0, "only" the GRH is assumed.
+As of PARI 2.4.0, "only" the GRH is assumed, see [http://www.math.u-bordeaux.fr/~belabas/pari/doc/faq.html#nfGRH](http://www.math.u-bordeaux.fr/~belabas/pari/doc/faq.html#nfGRH)

+Dependency: #9343

 Issue created by migration from https://trac.sagemath.org/ticket/9750